Securing the future – strengthening biological corridors

-Project title: Implementation of the National Biocorridor Programme (PNCB) within the context of Costa Rica’s National Biodiversity Strategy
+Project title: Biological Corridors Project: Implementation of the National Programme of Biological Corridors within the framework of the National Biodiversity Strategy

 Country: Costa Rica

 Lead executing agency: Ministerio de Ambiente y Energía (MINAE)

 Costa Rica aims to be one of the world’s first countries to achieve the Convention on Biological Di-versity Aichi 2020 targets.
 The country has had a National Biodiversity Strategy since 2015 and a plan of action for adapting biodiversity to climate change since 2017, incorporating tried-and-tested ap-proaches and lessons learned from successful projects.

 To conserve biodiversity and the associated ecosystem services in Costa Rica, 44 areas (totalling 1.7 million hectares and covering approximately 34 per cent of the country) have been classified as biological corridors under the National Biocorridor Programme (PNCB).
 It is therefore necessary to establish network structures between state conservation areas (25 per cent of the national territory), important ecosystems and natural habitats throughout the country.
 The biological corridors are not state conservation areas, but rather geographically delimited natural areas that are to be managed collectively by civil society, public institutions and the private sector on the basis of a participatory management plan.